-development)2 and health care seeking behaviors for improved maternal and child health and nutrition outcomes.
+Component 2: Community-based Nutrition Service Delivery and Multisectoral Nutrition Convergence - the component will focus on multisector community- based promotion of key family practices (i.e., the 12 family and community practices that promote child survival, growth, and development)2 and health care seeking behaviors for improved maternal and child health and nutrition outcomes.
 The component supports the design and implementation of household and community level interventions to improve mother and child health and nutrition, with emphasis on the first 1,000 days of life.
 The interventions complement the health system interventions and SBCC interventions supported under component 1.
-Within this context, the component supports community-based and household focused interventions to improve food diversity, security, and livelihoods and complement the delivery of nutrition-specific interventions.
+Within this context, the component supports community-based and household focused interventions to complement the delivery of nutrition-specific interventions.
 In response to the multi-dimensional causes of malnutrition in the Philippines, this component will support the convergence of priority nutrition-sensitive interventions on targeted communities and households.
-In addition, the component supports high impact multi sector interventions to improve food diversification, livelihoods, and access to sanitation by targeted households.
+In addition, the component supports high impact multi sector interventions to improve access to sanitation by targeted households.

 Building on the Kalahi-CIDSS Project, several of the poorest and most vulnerable LGUs will be selected for intervention, and within those LGUs, vulnerable populations such as 4Ps beneficiaries, nutritionally-at-risk women and young children, and IPs will be identified as target households.
 These households and communities will receive multisectoral interventions with a convergence approach central to the PPAN 2017-2022.
-In this regard, community-based and household-focused interventions to improve food diversity, security and livelihoods, WASH, and optimal caregiving practices will be financed under this component.
+In this regard, community-based and household-focused interventions to improve WASH and optimal caregiving practices will be financed under this component.